annathyerlly/annathyerlly/README.md

 - 👋 Hi, I’m @annathyerlly
 - 👀 I’m interested in computing
 - 🌱 I’m currently learning Systems Development
-- 💞️ I’m looking to collaborate on on work in the techonology area
+- 💞️ I’m looking to collaborate on on work in the technology area
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i like cat :>